 I listed some of my git aliases earlier, and also mentioned some git plugins I use with Vim.
 (Maybe this article should have been titled “Integrating git with everything”….)
 Another git-related tool that I use on a daily basis is tig.
 (LazyGit also looks promising, but I haven’t really gotten used to it yet.)
 Tig is a full-screen git terminal UI!
 Pfft, who needs SourceTree?

-Tig is a fully featured client that that allows you to view git history, stage commits, and generally exercise most of git’s functionality.
+Tig is a fully-featured client that allows you to view git history, stage commits, and generally exercise most of git’s functionality.
 What I find it particularly useful for is working with the git index.

 tig and hit